UMAprotocol/UMIPs/Implementations/2pi-kpi.md

 ### Market capitalization

-Market capitalization should be obtained by multiplying 2Pi token price in USD (see TVL section above) with amount of issued tokens.
-Amount of issued tokens is fetched calling `totalSupply` method on 2Pi contract at the latest available block at or before the request timestamp and scaled down to 18 decimals.
+Fully diluted market capitalization should be obtained by multiplying 2Pi token price in USD (see TVL section above) with maximum amount of token supply.
+Maximum amount of token supply is fetched calling `MAX_SUPPLY` or `cap` method on 2Pi contract at the latest available block at or before the request timestamp and scaled down to 18 decimals.

 ### Number of users

-Voters should count number of unique account addresses holding either 2Pi or stk2Pi tokens with balance above 0 (except for zero address and 2Pi contract itself).
+Voters should count number of unique account addresses holding either 2Pi or stk2Pi tokens with balance above 0 (except for zero address, 2Pi contract itself, Distributor (timelock) and Archimedes contracts).
 This can be achieved by indexing all `Transfer` events on both contracts till the latest available block at or before the request timestamp and recalculating active user balances at the end of the period.

 ### Number of transactions